CodingItWrong/outsidein.dev/docs/vue/3-vertical-slice.md

 ```

 ::: warning
-One reason to use `axios` is that Cypress's network request mocking doesn't currently work for `fetch()` requests, only for the older `XMLHttpRequest` API. `axios` uses `XMLHttpRequest` under the hood while providing a nicer interface than either it or `fetch()` in my opinion, so it's a great choice for any web application, but especially one tested with Cypress.
+One reason to use `axios` is that Cypress's network request stubbing doesn't currently work for `fetch()` requests, only for the older `XMLHttpRequest` API. `axios` uses `XMLHttpRequest` under the hood while providing a nicer interface than either it or `fetch()` in my opinion, so it's a great choice for any web application, but especially one tested with Cypress.
 :::

 Now create an `api.js` file under `src`, and provide the following implementation: